Virtual Care

 What is Virtual Care?

 Similar to a typical office visit, but using modern video conferencing technology, virtual care is a way for you to connect with your doctor to diagnose problems or discuss treatment plans.
 Depending on the exact nature of the appointment, it may also be called telehealth or telemedicine.
 Telehealth is usually the legal term.
-For OrthoNebraska, this is done with HIPAA compliant secure video chat using Zoom.
+At OrthoNebraska, this is done with HIPAA-compliant secure video chat using Zoom.

 Why should I consider Virtual Care?
 Can it really work for orthopedics?

-At the present time, it’s important that our community practice social distancing to reduce the risk of exposure and spread of COVID-19.
-This means prioritizing the foot traffic of in-office visits for those who truly need them.
-We understand that virtual care is not for every person or every situation, but there are also tremendous benefits.
+Virtual care is not for every person or every situation, but it can work well when used appropriately.
 Patients receive easy access to a care provider from wherever they are while eliminating barriers such as transportation.
 Patients can also have other family members or caregivers present without inconveniencing them.

 As for orthopedics specifically, we have protocols for what is most appropriate for virtual care and would be happy to discuss this with you when scheduling an appointment.
 Additionally, we have modified our practices to optimize your time and experience.
 This may include, for example, encouraging X-ray and MRI exams be done in advance of the virtual visit to help the provider make a successful diagnosis and treatment plan.
 We also encourage patients to send us any available previous diagnostic exams that may have been performed at other facilities.